We get often get asked “should I mechanise my welding production”?

 Adding the appropriate application for your project is something we can do.
 Whatever you needs sub-arc, MIG or TIG or even plasma cutting can be fitted to the majority of carriages and tractors.

-If you want to step into the world of mechanised welding equipment, our pre-used systems offer you an affordable solution and will introduce your employees to many manufacturing benefits.
-Check out here all the new and used mechanised Welding Tractors and seam trackers we have for sale
+If you want to step into the world of mechanised welding equipment, our pre-used systems offer you an affordable, achievable solution.
+Introduce your employees to the benefits of an easier life, without the outlay of brand new equipment.
+Check out here all the new and used welding tractors and seam trackers we have for sale.

 Author: Claire Spillane – Director of Westermans International, Buyers and Sellers of Used welding and cutting equipment – Mum and Nana